Sharonne24/donation-platform/README.md

 - Choose whether to remain an anonymous donor.
 - Receive reminders to donate at the same time each month.
 - Read stories about the beneficiaries of their donations.
-- Make donations via Stripe.
+- Make donations via PayPal.

 ### Charity